Introduction

 For Christ’s love compels us, because we are convinced that one died for all, and therefore all died.
 And he died for all, that those who live should no longer live for themselves but for him who died for them and was raised again.
 (2 Corinthians 5:14-15, NIV)

-Doing good deeds only – without salvation in Christ, by a faith response to God's grace – will not save.
-The saved, however, “work out” their salvation, by God working in them, for “his good purpose.”
-See the inspired apostle Paul's words in Philippians 2:12-13.
 Saving, active faith inspires good deeds, which is God's purpose for the saved.
-Christ's love, in his atoning sacrifice, compels us!
-We live for Christ – not for ourselves!
-It's not a chore.
+Christ's love in his atoning sacrifice compels us!
+We live for Christ, not for ourselves!
+This is not a chore.
 Good deeds flow from the saved, naturally, as spring water flows from the mountain.
-It's refreshing!
+It is refreshing!

 What is the conclusion?
-In Christ, all good deeds done in His service, as inspired by His love for us – are rewarded everlastingly!
+In Christ, all good deeds done in His service, as inspired by His love for us, are rewarded everlastingly!

 Humorous Final Conclusion